Eurydema oleracea: Morphology and biology

-The rape bug has a shiny, flat dark-colored body about 5–7 mm long and 4 mm wide.
-The species has a dark ground colour which is overlain with red, yellow, cream, white or orange markings.
-There is an oval spot on the top of the mesonotum and one on each of the elytra as well as a longitudinal stripe on the prothorax.
-In young adults these spots are yellow but change to white or red in older bugs.
+The rape bug has a shiny, flat, dark-colored body about 5–7 mm long and 4 mm wide.
+The species has a dark ground colour, which is overlain with red, yellow, cream, white, or orange markings.
+An oval spot is on the top of the mesonotum and one on each of the elytra, as well as a longitudinal stripe on the prothorax.
+In young adults, these spots are yellow, but change to white or red in older bugs.
 The colour of the abdomen changes at the same time from buff to black.
-Such age-specific changes in the imago coloration, are connected with sexual maturation of the bugs and often take place in diapausing imagos at the time they are becoming active again.
+Such age-specific changes in the imago coloration are connected with sexual maturation of the bugs and often take place in diapausing imagos at the time they are becoming active again.